 Although for many years now Savard’s work has revolved around an attempt to exhaust digital textualities through painting, with User Agreement the artists renews her visual code, evacuating discursive structures by using colorful plane-spaces and abstract motifs, allusions to symbols used in online conversations (emoticons or emojis) and symmetrical shapes, Savard reveals how our collective imagination was impacted by Big Data.

-* I would like to sincerely thank Rose-Mai Roy, spouce of the late Jocelyn Jean, for her generosity in this project.
+* I would like to sincerely thank Rose-Mai Roy, spouce of the late Jocelyn Jean, for her great generosity in this project.

 Solo Show: Share, 21/5/15 -20/6/15 at Galerie Graff, Montréal